 Cost: One user costs $42 per month for the standard edition and $94 per month for the premium version.
 Add up to four more users for an additional $33 a month.

 Best for Integration With Other Programs : Intuit Quickbooks Online

 Although Intuit Quickbooks Online wasn't made specifically for them, nonprofits still find the program useful.
 The online software integrates with nonprofit applications such as NeonCRM, DonorPath, and Kindful.

-Intuit Quickbooks Online is available for organizations in three tiers: Simple Start, Essentials, and Plus.
+Intuit Quickbooks Online is available for organizations in four tiers: Simple Start, Essentials, Plus, and Advanced.
 The version your organization should buy depends on how you intend on using the software and which features will best help you reach those goals.
 For example, nonprofits can't manage bill payments, track employee hours, or organize donors with the Simple Start tier.

 The Simple Start version does allow you to: